Uploaded image for project: 'JDK'

 Summary

-Add the annotation jdk.jfr.Contextual to indicate that the field of a user-defined event provides context for other events happening in the same thread at the same time.
+Add the annotation jdk.jfr.Contextual to indicate that a field of an event provides contextual information for other events happening in the same thread, during the same time.

 Problem

-User-defined events may carry information that is relevant to other events that happen in the same thread at the same time.
+Events may carry information relevant to events happening simultaneously in the same thread.
 For example, an HTTPRequest event may contain a URL and a trace ID.
-If the thread is stalled, perhaps because of lock contention, troubleshooting could be simplified if the request URL and trace ID was associated with the jdk.JavaMonitorEnter event.
+If the thread stalls, perhaps because of lock contention, troubleshooting is simplified if the request URL and trace ID are associated with the jdk.JavaMonitorEnter event.

-Users can correlate these events today by manually examining other events that occur in the same thread while the HTTP request was being processed, but this is a cumbersome task.
-GUI and tooling can attempt to automate this process, but they lack knowledge of which fields provide contextual information
+Users can correlate these events today by manually examining other events that occur in the same thread while the HTTP request is active, but this is a cumbersome task.
+Tools such as JMC and the command `jfr print' can attempt to automate this process, but they lack knowledge of which fields provide contextual information.

 Solution

-If a field in a user-defined event is annotated with @Contextual, that information could be propagated and potentially displayed as an additional field in the jdk.JavaMonitorEnter event.
+If a field in an event is decorated with @Contextual, the data of that field is propagated and displayed as an additional field in the lower-level jdk.JavaMonitorEnter event.
 For example, an HTTPRRequest event could look like this:

 @Label("HTTP Request")